20 Things to Know About the Columbia Icefield Skywalk

 When is the Columbia Icefield Skywalk Open?

-Like everything the Icefields Parkway, the Skywalk closes in the winter months due to dangers on the Icefield Parkway in the winter and decreased demand.
+Like most attractions on the Icefields Parkway, the Skywalk closes in the winter months due to dangers on the Icefield Parkway in the winter and decreased demand.
 However, it opens in the spring and runs until the fall.

 Tickets can be purchased separately or as part of the Columbia Icefield Adventure ticket, which includes the Ice Explorer and Skywalk.
-Multiple combo tickets are also available, which sometimes include attractions like the Maligne Lake Cruise or Golden Skywalk.
+Multiple combo tickets are also available with Pursuit, which sometimes include attractions like the Maligne Lake Cruise or Golden Skywalk.
 It’s important to note that you cannot book the Ice Explorer Experience without the Skywalk experience.

 Are There Deals?